chainHero/heroes-service/README.md

 ### a.
 Configuration

-Like we remove the config folder, we need to make a new config file.
-We will put everything that the Fabric SDK Go need and our custom parameters for the app.
-For now we will only try to make the Fabric SDK Go work with the default chaincode, that with we just put the blockchain configuration:
+As we removed the config folder, we need to make a new config file.
+We will put in it everything that the Fabric SDK Go need and our custom parameters for the app.
+For now we will only try to make the Fabric SDK Go work with the default chaincode:

 ```
 cd $GOPATH/src/github.com/chainhero/heroes-service && \